The TS-850S Repair Page

 Receiver overloaded by AM broadcast stations.

-Reduced receiver sensitivity and transmitter output as you increase frequency
+Reduced receiver sensitivity and transmitter output as

 Repairing the rotary encoder.